| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 i.
 White Noise

-• The constant back noise that hides environmental noises such as cars, a dog or a snorting spouse.
+• The constant back noise that hides environmental noises such as cars, a dog or a snoring partner.

 • Particularly helpful for light sleepers and infants.